 Before obtaining her position with the Councilmember, Ms. Taveras worked in the private sector serving as Chief of Staff for DAP Strategies, LLC, where she was responsible for strategic planning for a segment of the company’s international portfolio.
 Prior to her experience in the private sector, she worked as Special Assistant to New York State Deputy Secretary for Public Safety and Homeland Security, Denise O’Donnell.
 In her role, she influenced policies and operations for the state’s homeland security, emergency preparedness, and criminal justice agencies.
 Before rising to the special assistant position, she also served as Senior Policy Advisor to Lieutenant Governor David A. Paterson.

 Ms. Taveras has a bachelor’s degree in Legal Studies from City University of New York-John Jay College of Criminal Justice and a Juris Doctor from Hofstra University School of Law.

-Ms. Wackstein received her bachelor’s degree from Binghamton University, SUNY, where she was elected to Phi Beta Kappa, and a master’s degree from the Columbia University School of Social Work.
+She received a bachelor’s degree from Binghamton University, SUNY, where she was elected to Phi Beta Kappa, and a master’s degree from the Columbia University School of Social Work (CUSSW).
+In 2009 Ms. Wackstein was inducted into the CUSSW Hall of Fame.
 In 2013 Ms. Wackstein was awarded an Honorary Doctorate of Humane Letters from her alma mater Binghamton University.